Music Contract Red Flags: 5 Clauses to Avoid (2026)

-Spot the 5 music contract red flags that drain artist income before you sign.
-Exact clause language, real dollar costs, and a free contract analyzer.
+Spot the 5 music contract red flags that drain artist income in 2026.
+Exact clause language, real dollar costs, and how to use a free contract analyzer.

-Quick Answer: The single clause that appears in roughly 80% of bad music deals is the 360 deal — a provision where the label claims a percentage of every income stream you generate, not just recordings.
-Touring money, merch revenue, sync placements, brand sponsorships, YouTube ad share — all of it.
-If your contract contains the words "net receipts from all sources" or "ancillary income," you are almost certainly looking at a 360 deal.
-Read every word before you sign.
+The clause that appears in roughly 80% of harmful music deals is the 360 deal, where the label claims a percentage of every income stream -- not just recordings.
+According to Chartlex campaign data from working with 5,000+ independent artists, the five red flags covered here (360 deals, perpetuity clauses, unrecouped recoupment, audit restrictions, and option periods) appear in the majority of contracts that stall artist careers.
+If your contract contains "net receipts from all sources" or "ancillary income," read every word before you sign.

+According to Chartlex campaign data from working with 5,000+ independent artists, contract issues are one of the top reasons artists stall mid-career.
 Most artists who get burned by a music contract don't get burned because the contract was confusing.
+For the full context on how contracts fit within the wider business decisions you will face as an independent artist, our complete independent artist business guide covers everything from business structure to distribution and royalty collection.
 They get burned because they assumed a lawyer would have caught the problem, or they trusted the other side, or they were too excited to slow down.
 The reality is that bad contracts are written to look reasonable.
 The damaging clauses are buried in standard-sounding language, and by the time you understand what you signed, the money is already gone.

 Red Flag 1: The 360 Deal